 It's common criteria.
 Rice Owls head coach Wayne Graham has had uncommon success.

 Are all-America selections the criteria for an outstanding coach?
-Graham has coached 34 different Rice players to a total of 51 all-America awards.
+Graham has coached 38 different Rice players to a total of 55 all-America awards.
 Perhaps it's molding a player into a professional prospect.
-More than 20 former Owls were playing pro baseball in 2014, including six in the major leagues (two-thirds of a starting lineup).
+More than 25 former Owls were playing pro baseball in 2017, including five in the major leagues (almost two-thirds of a starting lineup).
 Of course that Rice total of Graham-coached players to reach the majors isn't even counting the ones he tutored while he was at San Jacinto College.

-There were six of his Owls who were selected in the 2014 major league draft and a total of 47 Rice draftees over the last seven years.
-It's a steady draft rate to be sure, but consider in 2007 Graham had 14 Owls drafted by the majors in that year alone.
+There were 12 of his Owls who were selected in the major league draft the last three years and a total of 59 Rice draftees over the last ten years.
+It's a steady rate to be sure, but consider in 2007 Graham had 14 Owls drafted by the majors in that year alone.
 The 14 Rice draft picks tied the college record for the most players selected from one school in a single year.
 It's not just simply getting drafted, however.
 He developed 14 Owls into first-round major league draft picks, including as recently as 2011 when Anthony Rendon as the sixth player taken overall.

 Are team accomplishments the criteria?
-Consider Rice has won 19 conference championships in a row, including C-USA regular season and tournament crowns, all nine Western Athletic Conference titles during the Owls' tenure in that league (1997-2005) and the final Southwest Conference Championship in 1996.
-The 2014 season marked Rice's 20th-straight appearance in an NCAA Regional and 20th-straight with at least 40 wins.
+Graham has led Rice to 21 conference championships in the last 22 years.
+The championship lineup includes eleven Conference USA crowns, all nine Western Athletic Conference titles during the Owls' tenure in that league (1997-2005) and the final Southwest Conference Championship in 1996.
+The 2017 season marked Rice's 23rd-straight appearance in an NCAA Regional, the third-longest active postseason streak currently in the NCAA.